(Camp Addict does NOT accept payment from any company to review or endorse their products.)

 (I recommend setting your temperature LOWER than a critical temperature.
 This allows you time to get back home to take measures before it's deadly hot.)

-Now I have it set at a 'real' 90 degrees.
+Now I have it set at a 'real' 90 degrees in my camper.

-If the power goes out or if the temperature or humidity goes out of range, you will automatically be notified.
+If the power goes out or if the temperature or humidity goes out of range while you are camping, you will automatically be notified.

 Is It Safer/Cheaper To Leave My Pet Back At Home?